gitblit/fathom/fathom-site/docs/rest-security.md

 ALL("/employees/.*)", csrfHandler).named("CSRF handler");
 ```

 And we must also update our page generation to include a hidden form field named `_csrf_token`.
+The *csrfToken* value is available to all template engines.

 ```html
 <form method="post" action="/employees/rename/5">